🤝 Official Partnership: CAS × LE Academy

 Off-track notes

 Narrative based on the cas_sim_tv broadcast by Andreas.
-Qualifying times, race positions, fastest laps and incident counts verified against the authoritative iRacing event-result export (subsession 86033896) and the CAS League Scoring (CLS) classification.
+Lap times, finishing positions, fastest race lap and incident counts cross-checked against the in-sim telemetry export and the CAS League Scoring (CLS) classification.

 📋 Full briefing notes